 Pomegranate Center is shifting the paradigm around how people work together.
 Through our unique inclusive engagement model we help communities discover their ability to spur change and develop their capacity for authentic collective collaboration.
 By leveraging the power of Place - where people live- we create the conditions that demonstrate democracy at its best, with stories that change from “us and them” to “we.”

-At the start of 2017, longtime champions of the Pomegranate Center Ron and Eva Sher pledged a $25,000 challenge grant, and friend of Pomegranate Nancy Nordhoff followed suit with a pledged $37,000 challenge grant to support us in our critical transition period.
-That means we need to raise money from our supporters in order to match the $62,000 in pledged funding.
+At the start of 2017, friend of Pomegranate Nancy Nordhoff pledged a $37,000 challenge grant to support us in our critical transition period.
+That means we need to raise money from our supporters in order to match the pledged funding.

-Keep up with new projects, upcoming classes, and all the latest social-capital-building news from Pomegranate Center!
+Keep up with new projects, upcoming training, and all the news from Pomegranate Center!